Licensing Frequently Asked Questions (FAQs) - Professional Engineers

 Register and pay the exam fees with NCEES during the open registration period for the date you wish to sit.
 All cancellations and rescheduling of exams are handled directly with NCEES through their portal.
 Please see the NCEES Examinee Guide for the most up to date information on exam procedures.

-Use NCEES electronic online verification request system.
+All verification requests will include license history and exam grades.
+Use the NCEES electronic online verification request system.
+If the state has their own verification form to be completed, email a copy of that specific verification form to: dloplprofessionalengineers-LABOR@maryland.gov.
 Pay the $20 verification fee to the MD Board online.